 We left Monday morning and just got back yesterday afternoon.
 It was a solid fun adventure but draining.
 It was just me and hubby alternately (and/or simultaneously) taking care of our son.
 No other assistance, no yaya.

-This is actually my first trip with a child, and I tell you, it is a totally different encounter from what I was accustomed to experience.
+This is actually my first trip with a child and a totally different encounter from what I was accustomed to experience.
 Hubby and I have learned a major deal.

 - Bring a stroller.
 It might appear unwanted from at-your-home perspective but trust me, when you are lining at Victoria Peak or attempting to shop at Tsim Sha Tsui, this stroller becomes an angel!